What is CT Scan?

 A patient has to lie down on a moving table that slides down to the MRI machine.
 Traditionally, the whole set up looks like a tunnel.
 But these days, different MRI machines have come into the picture like Open Upright MRI and Wide-bore MRI, making patients more comfortable during the process.

 The superconducting magnet used in MRI lines up atoms in a straight line, either north or south direction, leaving a few atoms spinning like usual.
 These atoms stand out.
 When radio waves are introduced, these atoms spin in the opposite direction, and when the radio frequency is turned off, they return to their normal position, emitting energy in the process.
 This energy signal is sent to the computer which uses a mathematical formula to convert the signal into an image.
-Other than lab tests, one can also get his/her checkup done by consulting doctor on phone call.
+Other than lab tests, one can also get his/her checkup done by consulting doctor on call.

 CT Scan Vs MRI: